 The third biggest component of the cost of a trip to Banff is transportation.
 On average, visitors spend 16% of their Banff travel budget on transportation.

 Measuring a mind-boggling 6,641 km², Banff National Park is a vast mountain wilderness.
 It’s tempting to think you must have a rental car to visit Banff, but in fact it’s easy to get to Banff without a car, and once you are there, it’s also very easy to get around Banff without a car.

-With over 4 million visitors to Banff a year, vehicle congestion and crowded parking lots are a problem, so Banff officials have put in a lot of effort to make visiting Banff and its top attractions without a car as easy and cheap as possible.
+With over 4 million visitors to Banff a year, vehicle congestion and crowded parking lots are a problem, so Banff officials have put in a lot of effort to make visiting the top attractions in Banff without a car as easy and cheap as possible.
 You’d be surprised at the number of Banff hiking trails you can do without a car.

 You might even prefer using the public buses or Parks Canada shuttles to get to Moraine Lake or Lake Louise to avoid the crowded parking lots, or worse, risk not getting a parking spot at all.